Archdiocese of Chicago: 1880 to 1900

-In 1880, the Vatican elevated the Diocese of Chicago to the Archdiocese of Chicago.
-At that time, it transferred five more counties to the Diocese of Peoria.
+In 1880, the Vatican elevated the Diocese of Chicago to the Archdiocese of Chicago making it the metropolitan see for all of Illinois.
+At that time, it transferred five more counties to the suffragan Diocese of Peoria.
 Pope Leo XIII named Bishop Patrick Feehan from the Diocese of Nashville as the first archbishop.

 From 1880 to 1902, the Catholic population of Chicago nearly quadrupled to 800,000, mainly due to immigration.
 While the existing Irish and German communities expanded, Polish, Bohemian, French-Canadian, Lithuanian, Italian, Croatian, Slovak and Dutch Catholics arrived in the archdiocese, bringing their own languages and cultural traditions.

 During his tenure as archbishop, Feehan founded 140 new parishes.
 Fifty-two of them were national parishes serving particular ethnic communities, staffed by religious orders from their home countries.
 The parishes provided the new immigrants with familiar fraternal organizations, music, and language, safe from xenophobia and anti-Catholic discrimination.

 In 1881, Feehan established the St. Vincent Orphan Asylum and in 1883 the St. Mary's Training School for Boys.
 They were followed in 1887 with the founding of St. Paul's Home for Working Boys.
 A strong supporter of Catholic education, Feehan promoted it with an exhibition at the 1893 World's Columbian Exposition in Chicago "Archbishop Feehan believed a strong system of Catholic education would solve the problem of inconsistent religious instruction at home, and unify a rapidly diversifying Catholic America."
 He also brought the Vincentians to Chicago to start what is now DePaul University.